SAP-samples/kyma-runtime-extension-samples/saas-provisioning/README.md

 Deploy the the resources found in the directory **K8s** into the `saas` namespace

+The apirule validates the requests coming from the SAAS Provisioning service and forwards it to the sample app.

 ```shell script
 kubectl apply -f ./k8s/apirule.yaml -n saas
 ```

-For the config-map adjust at a minimun the value of **domain** to match the domain of your Kyma runtime
+The config-map contains the struture needed to define the subscribers app.
+At a minimun you will have to adjust the value of **domain** to match the domain of your Kyma runtime

 ```shell script
 kubectl apply -f ./k8s/config-map.yaml -n saas
 ```

+The sample app deployment

 ```shell script
 kubectl apply -f ./k8s/deployment.yaml -n saas
 ```

+The service account used by the sample app to generate k8s resources

 ```shell script
 kubectl apply -f ./k8s/service-account.yaml -n saas